COVID-19 Protection Framework Learn more here.

 5.1 What are the purposes for which we collect, hold, use and disclose your information?

-Mazda NZ collects, holds, uses and discloses your information for a variety of purposes including:
+North Harbour Mazda collects, holds, uses and discloses your information for a variety of purposes including:

 - To provide you with an integrated Mazda experience;

 - Any purpose which we notify you about when we collect your information or to which you have provided your consent;

 - Considering and assessing your application for a product or service;

 - Providing a Mazda product or service to you (including via our authorised Mazda Dealers, agents and/or contractors where applicable);